adamgho/bsc-simulations/README.md

 ## Prerequisites

 You must have `R` and `bash` installed.
-Every script has to be run while standing in the root of the repository.
+You must stand in the root of the repository while running the scripts.

 Run `Rscript run_scripts/install_packages.R` to install the necessary R packages.